Mystixor/TPHD-Model-Importer/README.md

 # TPHD-Model-Importer
-This tool will create basic GMX files (TPHD 3d models) from CSV files (it is a common format for BFRES imports, I might add support for more in the future).
+This Python 3 (!!!) tool creates basic GMX files (TPHD 3d models) from CSV files (it is a common format for BFRES imports, I might add support for more in the future).

 Instructions: